StuvaScript/project-starter/README.md

  In the terminal type `touch src/style.css src/normalize.css`.<br>
  Head into my Github repositories online, find my 'normalize.css' repo, copy the contents, paste them inside the 'normalize.css' file you just made, then save.
 (I'll have to find a better way to do this in the future)<br>
+Head inside your 'src/index.js' file and type `import './style.css';` at the top of the page then save.<br>